xenharmonic-devs/sonic-weave/README.md

 2^+1 * 3^0 * 5^0
 ```

-Then we replace every prime with their closest approximation:
+Then we replace each prime with their closest approximation:
 ```sw
 st = 2^1/12 // One semitone